raspberrypilearning/scary-spot-the-difference/worksheet2.md

 ## Adding sound

 To make them jump right off their chair, let's make a spooky sound play when the scary picture comes up.
-If you have a microphone you could click on the microphone picture instead to record your own terrifying sound.
+If you have a microphone you could record your own terrifying sound.
 If not, there are lots of good sounds already available from within Scratch.

 1. Click on the 'Sounds' tab and then click on the picture of a speaker to use a sound from Scratch